Skip to main content

 The Rotary Club of Tauranga continues its strong tradition of community service.

-Southern Stars is a Charitable Trust
+Southern Stars Charitable Trust

 Southern Stars is a Charitable Trust that is dedicated to providing a better life for special needs and disadvantaged children in New Zealand.